Tenzro Ledger: The Settlement Layer for the AI Economy

 Abstract

-Tenzro Ledger is the L1 settlement layer of the Tenzro Network — a purpose-built blockchain for the AI age providing four core pillars:
+Tenzro Ledger is the L1 settlement layer of the Tenzro Network — the operating system for the AI economy.
+Where the Tenzro Network protocol layer provides intelligence, security, and agent infrastructure, the Ledger provides the verifiable foundation for agentic and AI commerce through four core pillars:

 - Identity: Tenzro Decentralized Identity Protocol (TDIP) for unified human and machine identities with W3C DID compatibility